9 min read

 Ready for a Slow Burn That Earns Every Moment?

-If you want a slow burn where medical terminology becomes love language, where daily proximity builds something neither character can name, and where the payoff recontextualizes everything that came before: the Ice and Instinct series takes its time and makes every page count.
+If you want slow burn where medical terminology becomes a love language, where daily proximity builds something neither character can name, and where the payoff rewrites everything that came before it, the Ice and Instinct series takes its time and makes every page count.

-Start with Unassisted (Ice and Instinct Book 1) or join the H.A.
-Laine Newsletter for release updates and behind-the-scenes content on craft and character development.
+Start with Unassisted (Ice and Instinct Book 1) Join the H.A.
+Laine Newsletter for updates on upcoming releases and exclusive behind-the-scenes content about craft and character development.